jkrumbiegel/Animations.jl/docs/src/index.md

 The return value of `animate_async` is an `AnimationTask` which just wraps a normal `Task` and a flag for signalling that the task should be stopped.
-You can send the stop signal by by calling `stop(animationtask)`.
+You can send the stop signal by calling `stop(animationtask)`.
 It can not be guaranteed, though, that the task really stops (if it's stuck in some endless computation, for example, and doesn't reach the next loop).